hyperbaton/cft/README.md

 }
 ```
 The only specific field for this need is the energy amount.
-- `energy_amount`: The amount that must be consumed in one go to satisfy the need, in Forge Energy units.
+- `energy_amount`: The amount that must be consumed in one go to satisfy the need, in NeoForge Energy units.
 </details>

 #### Social Need